daddydrac/Dark-Chocolate/README.md

 ]
 ```

-### The Math for Darknet Annotation Conversion from COCO Annotations
+### The Math for Darknet Annotation Conversion from COCO
 This represents the output, in the order that you will see in *.txt files from the JSON object generated above:
 ```
 (class id) ((x + bbox_width / 2)  / img_width), ((y + bbox_height / 2) / img_height), (bbox_width / img_width), (bbox_height / img_height)
 ```

 #### Support
-Yolov3, Current version of COCO and Linux are only supported at this time
+Yolov3/Darknet; Current version of COCO and Linux are only supported at this time.